jbreckmckye/nortis/README.md

 # Nortis: a Tetris clone for the PlayStation 1

-Nortis is a homebrew PSX game, written in C using modern tooling.
+Nortis (formerly Notris) is a homebrew PSX game, written in C using modern tooling.
 It's fully playable on original hardware and is powered by [PSNoobSDK](https://github.com/Lameguy64/PSn00bSDK).

 ![img.png](blog/img.png)